johndpope/opengl_playground/README.txt

 - : Scale down shape
 J : Rotate camera to the left
 L : Rotate camera to the right
+U : Move contour plane up
+I : Move contour plane down
-U : Increase the iso value
+N : Increase the iso value
-I : Decrease the iso value
+M : Decrease the iso value

 For convenience I have attached the exe